 Museum of Fine Arts, Houston

 Imagine a place where curiosity is the only credential—where all the diverse communities in Houston can come together as one, united by a shared passion for history, art, and knowledge.
-We can only be talking about the Museum of Fine Arts, Houston (MFAH), one of the largest museums in the United States with nearly 80,000 works spanning 5,000 years and six continents.
+We can only be talking about the Museum of Fine Arts, Houston (MFAH), one of the largest museums in the United States with nearly 80,000 works spanning more than 5,000 years of culture.
 Located on a 14-acre campus in Houston's Museum District, the MFAH features permanent collections, special exhibitions, learning and interpretation programs, studio instruction, publications, conservation, and scholarly research.

-Okay, so you’re playing hooky from work on Thursday.
+Okay, so you're playing hooky from work on Thursday.
 Now you need to plan your day at the museum.
-First thing to know is that most of the exhibits are located at the Sarofim Campus in Houston’s Museum District, which is where you’ll find an antiquities collection with a Roman statue and Egyptian coffin, 19th-century American masterworks from Frederic S. Remington, and Indigenous North American jewelry.
-For film buffs, there’s the Brown Auditorium Theater, which hosts a regular rotation of screenings and is one of the few places in the state where you can still watch movies on 35mm film, rather than a digital projector.
+First thing to know is that most of the exhibits are located across three gallery buildings on the Sarofim Campus in Houston's Museum District—the Caroline Wiess Law Building, the Audrey Jones Beck Building, and the Nancy and Rich Kinder Building—where you'll find an antiquities collection, 19th-century American masterworks, and Indigenous North American jewelry, among the museum's encyclopedic holdings.
+For film buffs, the Museum now has two dedicated venues: the historic Brown Auditorium Theater and the newer Lynn Wyatt Theater in the Kinder Building.
+Both are equipped for digital and 35mm projection, and together they make the MFAH the only place in Houston still screening films on reel-to-reel film.

-When you’re ready to rest your legs, get lunch at one of the museum’s delicious restaurants, Café Leonelli and Le Jardinier.
-These aren’t the culinary afterthoughts you find at an airport or arena, either.
-Café Leonelli is a casual lunch spot with locally sourced ingredients that specializes in fresh focaccia, pizza, and La Colombe coffee.
-Le Jardinier provides a Michelin-starred experience of the best French cuisine has to offer.
-Their seasonal menus and two-course lunches are a reminder that art doesn’t just look good; it can taste good, too.
+When you're ready to rest your legs, get lunch at one of the museum's delicious restaurants, Café Leonelli and Le Jardinier.
+These aren't the culinary afterthoughts you find at an airport or arena, either.
+Café Leonelli is a casual lunch spot with traditional Italian cuisine (there's also a smaller Café Leonelli outpost at the Glassell School of Art).
+Le Jardinier provides a Michelin-starred experience of the best French cuisine has to offer, serving lunch, dinner, happy hour, and brunch.
+Their seasonal menus are a reminder that art doesn't just look good; it can taste good, too.

 MFAH’s House Museums

-In addition to the main campus, the Museum of Fine Arts, Houston has two historic house museums that display American and European decorative arts in the nearby River Oaks area, just a 15-minute drive away from the main campus.
+In addition to the main campus, the Museum of Fine Arts, Houston has two historic house museums that display American and European decorative arts in the nearby River Oaks area, a few miles from the main campus.

 Bayou Bend

 Ima Hogg may inspire giggles in schoolrooms across the Houston area, but her former home is no joke.
-In fact, it’s one of the finest collections of American decorative art in the entire country.
-Bayou Bend showcases American furniture, silver, ceramics, and paintings across 14 acres of beautifully manicured gardens.
+In fact, it's one of the finest collections of American decorative art in the entire country.
+Bayou Bend showcases American furniture, silver, ceramics, and paintings across 14 acres of organically maintained gardens.

-With its colorful interiors, quirky artworks, and stately dining ware that’ll improve your posture just by looking at it, Bayou Bend is a popular, year-round source for tours and special programs.
-Worth noting is that the house museum includes the Lora Jean Kilroy Visitor and Education Center, as well as the Kitty King Powell Library, which is home to the William J. Hill Texas Artisans and Artists Archive.
+With its colorful interiors, quirky artworks, and stately dining ware that'll improve your posture just by looking at it, Bayou Bend is open year-round for tours and special programs.
+Worth noting is that the house museum includes the Lora Jean Kilroy Visitor and Education Center, as well as the Kitty King Powell Library and Study Center, which is home to the William J. Hill Texas Artisans and Artists Archive.

 Rienzi

-Designed by architect John Staub in 1952 for philanthropists, Carroll Sterling Masterson and Harris Masterson III, Rienzi opened to the public in 1999.
+Designed by architect John Staub in 1952 for philanthropists Carroll Sterling Masterson and Harris Masterson III, Rienzi opened to the public in 1999.
 The collection runs deep: porcelain, paintings, furnishings, and miniatures that will have you feeling like you stepped into a Jane Austen novel.
 Beyond regular tours, Rienzi hosts lectures, music performances, and family programs.
+(Note: Rienzi closes for the month of August each year, so double-check hours if you're planning a late-summer visit.)

 History of the MFAH